RyanDsilva/RyanDsilva/README.md

 Solutions Architect at Amazon Web Services
 ----------------------------

-I have 3 years of full stack development experience with enterprise-level software specializing in Python, TypeScript, GraphQL, and Flutter.
+I have close to 4 years of full stack development experience with enterprise-level software specializing in Python, TypeScript, GraphQL, and Flutter.
 I enjoy working across entire product lifecycle from solution architecting, development to deployment.

 With my masters degree, I also have research experience working in the field of Natural Language Processing using Large Language Models and Computational Humor.